sabpdo/portfolio-sabpdo/docs/blogs/blog3.md

 __Speak the user's language__:

 Spotify uses familiar language that resonates with its user base.
 For instance, the use of pill-shaped buttons and icons for navigation helps users quickly understand actions like switching between playlists, albums, or search.
-However, Spotify occasionally employs metaphors that may confuse users unfamiliar with them.
-For instance, certain icon designs may not immediately make sense to someone who hasn’t used the app before or isn’t familiar with these streaming metaphors/emojis.
+However, Spotify occasionally utilizes metaphors that may confuse users not used to them.
+For example, certain icon designs may not immediately make sense to someone who hasn’t used the app before or isn’t familiar with these streaming metaphors/emojis.

 __Consistency__:
 Spotify maintains consistency both internally and with other mobile apps, ensuring a coherent experience across platforms.
 The placement of key buttons, such as play, pause, and skip, remains uniform across devices, while the overall layout remains familiar.
 This consistency reduces the learning curve for users switching between mobile, desktop, or tablet versions.
 Furthermore, it is consistent with most of the other functionality of the platforms it originates in (at least for Apple).